-Pressure Cooker Raspberry Cheesecake has an Oreo cookie crust, dripping with rich chocolate ganache and crowned with berries.
+Raspberry Cheesecake with an Oreo cookie crust, dripping with rich chocolate ganache and crowned with berries.
 This is one of the most colorful and prettiest pressure cooker cheesecake recipes for the summer holidays!

 Gordon recently shared his Raspberry Beret Cheesecake with the Instant Pot Facebook Group.
 Gordon told me he was inspired by the “ice cream flavor at Graters here in Columbus and it just happened to be around Prince’s passing (hence the name).”

 He adapted his pressure cooker recipe from a black raspberry cheesecake recipe he found online.
 I’m a huge raspberry lover, and loved the fun bright pink color, so I messaged Gordon and got his permission to share my version of his Raspberry Beret cheesecake on Pressure Cooking Today.

-To make this pressure cooker raspberry cheesecake, you’ll need to use a sling or something to help you get the pan out of the pressure cooker.
+To make this cheesecake, you’ll need to use a sling or something to help you get the pan out of the pressure cooker.
 I used silicone rubber bands pictured above.

 Instead of fresh fruit in the raspberry cheesecake batter, I used Smuckers seedless Simply Fruit Black Raspberry spread so I didn’t have to contend with seeds.
 I also opted to top the cheesecake with chocolate ganache instead of chocolate chips to the batter.